-Effective October 2019
+Effective October 2021

-The 2019/2020 RN to BSN Handbook contains the policies and procedures for Grand View Nursing Faculty.
+The 2021/2022 RN to BSN Handbook contains the policies and procedures for Grand View Nursing Faculty.
 It describes the goals to which we aspire.
 This Handbook has been approved through appropriate channels and procedures and by Grand View's Dean of Social and Natural Sciences, Provost and Vice President of Academic Affairs, and President.
-Although departments may occassionally wish to publish additional or revised guidelines for certain events and procedures, such guidelines are not effective and may not be implemented until written approval by Grand View's Dean of Social and Natural Sciences, Provost and Vice President of Academic Affairs, and President has been obtained.
+Although departments may occasionally wish to publish additional or revised guidelines for certain events and procedures, such guidelines are not effective and may not be implemented until written approval by Grand View's Dean of Social and Natural Sciences, Provost and Vice President of Academic Affairs, and President has been obtained.

-Lother Homan d 10/16/19
+Osa Jaughlin 9/2/2021

 (Department Chair of Nursing) (Date)

-Paul Rules 10/16/19
+Paul E. Rider 11/21/2021

 (Dean, College of Social and Natural Sciences) (Date)

-Carl allow 10/16/19
+Carlellon 11/23/2021

 (Provost and Vice President for Academic Affairs) (Date)

+Kent Henry 11/23/2021

-(President) 12/16/19 (Date)
+(President) (Date)